Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Lexical Analysis

-The lexical statistics of acknowledgment cues can give a first picture of the feedback content in subtitles.
-In spoken dialogue, acknowledgments tend to be produced by the addressee (not the speaker) and therefore they are short productions uttered in overlap and potentially with a lower voice.
-Out of those three properties (brevity, overlap, lower volume), only the first one is accessible in our dataset, as the subtitles (and the STAC corpus for English) are purely text-based.
-Given the correlation between acknowledgments and utterance length, we start by analyzing ``very short utterances'' \citep{EdlundHeldner2009}, defined here as three tokens or less.
+Lexical statistics of acknowledgment cues gives us a first picture of the feedback frequency.
+Acknowledgments tend to be produced by the addressee (not the main speaker) and are therefore often short productions uttered in overlap and potentially with a lower voice.
+Out of those three properties (brevity, overlap, lower volume), only the first is practically measurable in our experiments, as the subtitles are by construction text-based.